Koudela/eArc-router/README.md

 There are a tons of examples where logic needs to be executed before or after the controller logic.
 They can be divided into three cases.
 1. The logic is specific to one route/controller.
-2. The logic is specific to a sub route/class of controllers.
+2. The logic is specific to a sub route/set of controllers.
 3. The logic is useful for all or nearly all controllers.

 #### Via listeners attached to the route

 The first two cases can use the fact that the earc/router uses the earc/event-tree package.
 The route events travel from the `routing` folder to the targeted controller and can be intercepted via listeners.
+The router event triggers all listeners that implement the `eArc\Router\Interface\RouterListenerInterface`.

 Lets start with the second case first.

-The router event triggers all listeners that implement the `eArc\Router\Interface\RouterListenerInterface`.
 Suppose you want to check the admin privileges for all routes starting with `/admin`.
 Simply put a class in the `routing/admin` folder that implements the  `RouterListenerInterface` and process the event analogue to the controller.
 You can even kill the event if it shall not reach any controller.
 (For details consult the documentation of [earc/event-tree](https://github.com/Koudela/eArc-eventTree).)
-Of course you can spawn in the listener a new route that is targeting `/login` or `/error-pages/access-denied`.
+Of course the listener can dispatch a new route event that is targeting `/login` or `/error-pages/access-denied`.

 ```php